CesarGarza55/OpenLauncher/README.md

     if [ "$INSTALL" == "y" ]; then
         sudo dpkg -i "OpenLauncher.deb"
     fi

+    # Remove the binary from the destination directory
+    rm "$DEST_DIR/OpenLauncher.bin"
     ```

     Next, you can execute the script to start the compilation process: